sunilkvasu/How-to-migrate-LVM-storage/README.md

 # /dev/sdb is the current disk

-# /dev/sdc is the new disk.
-To this disk we will migrate the volume
+# /dev/sdc is the new disk

 df -hP /opt/data